Bill would let R.I. lawmakers hide behind tinted windows - The Boston Globe

-PROVIDENCE -- Rhode Island doesn’t allow most motorists to have tinted car windows.
-But this week a state lawmaker proposed letting legislators get tinted windshields to shield them from unhappy residents.
+PROVIDENCE — Rhode Island doesn’t allow most motorists to have tinted car windows.
+But last week a state lawmaker proposed letting legislators get tinted windshields to shield them from unhappy constituents.

 Citing safety concerns, Representative Anastasia P. Williams, a Providence Democrat, introduced a bill that would carve out an exception allowing members of the General Assembly, state and municipal police officers, firefighters, and state judges to cruise the streets of Rhode Island behind tinted glass.